-The following are suggestions summarized from experts.
+The following are suggestions summarized from expert opinion.
 Please always use your judgment based on how you know individual grievers.

 - Statements about how things are fine or will be better because they may be hurtful and provoke someone to shutdown their feelings.
 Let grievers express any sayings that may be meaningful to them.